vaquerizaslab/tadtool/README.md

 * `-w` lets you define a custom range of window sizes, either as a file (`txt` or `npy`), a range, or specific values.

-* `-a` lets you select the directionality index instead of the insulation index.
+* `-a` lets you select the directionality index instead of the insulation index or, by using `ninsulation`, the insulation index can be normalised to a chromosomal or region average.

 * `-m` lets you specify a distance away from the Hi-C matrix diagonal that should be omitted from the plot.